sign-language-processing/sign-language-processing.github.io/src/index.md

 Representation is a significant challenge for SLP.
 Unlike spoken languages, signed languages have no widely adopted written form.
 As signed languages are conveyed through the visual-gestural modality, video recording is the most straightforward way to capture them.
-However, as videos include more information than needed for modeling, and are expensive to record, store, and transmit, a lower-dimensional representation has been sought after.
+However, as videos include more information than needed for modeling and are expensive to record, store, and transmit, a lower-dimensional representation has been sought after.

 The following figure illustrates each signed language representation we will describe below.